Blue Devil (DC Comics): Fictional character biography

-Daniel Patrick Cassidy is a special effects wizard and stuntman hired to create and play the title character in the movie Blue Devil.
-To that end Cassidy creates a full-body costume with a hidden powered exoskeleton and built-in special-effects devices.
+Daniel Cassidy is a special effects wizard and stuntman hired to create and play the title character in the movie Blue Devil.
+To that end, Cassidy creates a full-body costume with a hidden powered exoskeleton and built-in special-effects devices.
 When two of his co-stars accidentally free a demon named Nebiros, Cassidy uses his costume to drive the demon back, but not before being blasted with mystical energy.
-After the fight, Cassidy finds that the blast has permanently grafted the Blue Devil costume to his body.
+After the fight, Cassidy finds that the blast grafted the Blue Devil costume to his body.

-Cassidy quickly finds himself embroiled in repeated adventures and conflicts with supervillains, as his newfound status has turned him into a "weirdness magnet".
+Cassidy quickly finds himself embroiled in adventures and conflicts with supervillains, as his newfound status has turned him into a "weirdness magnet".
 After failing to find a way to remove his costume, Cassidy starts to enjoy his new lifestyle, and becomes more and more comfortable as a superhero, even accepting a place in the Justice League of America.
 He gains a sidekick when Eddie Bloomberg, his former gofer and devoted fan, designs a suit similar to his own to adventure as Kid Devil.
-Eventually, he moves into "The House of Weirdness" with Cain the Caretaker as his superintendent.
+Eventually, he moves into "The House of Weirdness" with Cain as his superintendent.